earth-mover/icechunk/docs/docs/sample-datasets.md

 > The NOAA 1/4° Daily Optimum Interpolation Sea Surface Temperature (OISST) is a long term Climate Data Record that incorporates observations from different platforms (satellites, ships, buoys and Argo floats) into a regular global grid

-Checkout an example dataset built using all virtual references pointing to daily Sea Surface Temperature data from 2020 to 2024 on NOAA's S3 bucket using python:
+Check out an example dataset built using all virtual references pointing to daily Sea Surface Temperature data from 2020 to 2024 on NOAA's S3 bucket using python:

 ```python
 import icechunk